wavefrontHQ/docs/pages/doc/tracing_external_services.md

     </td>
     <td markdown="span">
       Identifies the direction of the tracing traffic when an external service sends requests to a service in your application.
       <br/>For example, an external load balancer sends requests to the `shopping` service.
 Wavefront now has spans that show the `shopping` service receiving requests.
-Add `_outboundExternalService` to the existing spans to show that the external load balancer is sending requests to the `shopping` service.
+Add `_inboundExternalService` to the existing spans to show that the external load balancer is sending requests to the `shopping` service.
       <br/>![Shows the direction of the arrow from the external load balancer service to the shopping service.](images/tracing_custom_external_services_outbound_service.png)
     </td>
   </tr>